-We have entered the new financial year with a reasonable level of activity and pipelines across the business.
-Over the past year Investec Australia has successfully focused on maintaining a sound balance sheet to benefit from opportunities that emerge as markets recover.
+We have entered the new financial year with a good level of activity and pipelines across all businesses.
+Investec Australia has focused on maintaining a sound balance sheet to be able to benefit from opportunities that may emerge.
 The competitive landscape in Australia has to some extent been reshaped and opened up opportunities for highly focused and specialist banks such as Investec Australia.
-We believe that our strong balance sheet and strategic focus position us well to benefit from the changed landscape and improving market conditions.
+We believe that our strong balance sheet and strategic focus position us well to benefit from the changed landscape.
 However, local financial markets remain volatile and vulnerable to less favourable global developments.